Get fresh insights, pro tips, and thought starters–only the best of posts for you.

 If you are a tech enthusiast or just curious about how it all goes down, take a seat, let me break it down for you.

 To release a new enterprise feature, the EMMs have to take the new APIs and build it into their platforms.
-The same feature has to be made a bunch of different ways for different manufacturers.
+The same feature has to be made in a bunch of different ways for different manufacturers.
 It’s exhausting and time-consuming.
 This needs additional developmental efforts which leads to potentially slow adoption of the new APIs.

-As Android is an open source platform, the OEM’s are free to build on top of the basic set of APIs.
+As Android is an open-source platform, the OEM’s are free to build on top of the basic set of APIs.
 Manufacturers like Samsung and Zebra have already been working on their device-specific enterprise features, beyond what Android natively offers.

 OEMConfig is the culmination of AE management capabilities.
-There’s a managed application that the manufacturer creates to apply device level settings.
+There’s a managed application that the manufacturer creates to apply device-level settings.
 The OEMConfig app on the Managed Google play store is dynamically shown on the EMM portal which lists all the possible device settings.
 All the configurations are set through the Google play API leveraging the managed app configuration and finally pushed to the device with the OEMConfig app.

 Yes and No. Actually, the need for OEMConfig support depends on your use case.
 It provides a load of features that control each and every part of the device.
 OEMs have specific features targeted at their specific device groups.
 All this unlocks a level of management that was previously unachievable for the admins.

 OEMConfig is a feature-rich setup that guarantees the latest updates in management before anyone else.
 A setup that’s future-ready.
 A setup that puts a pin in the dilemma of sacrificing Android Enterprise features for improved security.
 A setup that has it all and then some.